-It’s important to understand that there are ablative and non-ablative lasers.
-The ablative laser vaporizes the outer layers of skin, ablative basically means the laser wounds the skin superficially.
+It is important to understand that there are ablative and non-ablative lasers.
+The ablative laser vaporizes the outer layer of skin – ablative basically means the laser wounds the skin superficially.
 An ablative laser produces the best results but has more downtime in terms of your skin healing.
-Ablative lasers can leave tiny sores, redness, tenderness, etc. and healing can take 3 to 10 days during which you will need to avoid the sun and you may find icing the area depending on the size will help the swelling and redness.
+Ablative lasers can leave tiny sores, redness, tenderness, etc. and healing can take 3 – 10 days, during which you will need to avoid the sun.
+You may find icing the area (depending on the size) will help the possible swelling and redness.
 Your skincare technician will educate you on proper post-treatment care.
 Ablative lasers come in a few types:

 - Carbon Dioxide Laser (Co2) (9400 nm – 10600 nm) – This laser uses gas to generate an infrared light making it perfect for skin resurfacing.

 - Erbium Yttrium-Aluminum-Garnet (Er:Yag) (2940 nm) – Erbium lasers also produce an infrared laser but using a white metal, most commonly used for skin resurfacing and minimizing the appearance of scars.

 - Argon Ion (488 nm – 514 nm) – A Blue-green light found visible within the spectrum of electromagnetic frequencies.

 - Ruby – (694 nm) – A solid-state laser with selective modes of action and emits a ruby colored wavelength of light.

 Non-ablative lasers are less-invasive than ablative lasers – they work by heating up targeted tissues without actually destroying the tissue.
 A few common types of non-ablative lasers are: · Intense Pulse Light (IPL) (500 nm to 1200 nm) – Popular for treating brown spots and inflamed blood vessels because this laser generates a wavelength that can penetrate the tricky red and brown wavelengths.